 The CISSA is prepared via consultation with relevant functions and business units.
-The CISSA is then reviewed and approved by CRe's CFO, CEO and Group CRO.
-Finally, it is approved by the Board as part of CRe's Capital and Solvency Return submission.
+The CISSA is then reviewed and approved by the Company's CFO, CEO and Group CRO.
+Finally, it is approved by the Board as part of the Company's Capital and Solvency Return submission.